omec-project/pfcpsim/README.md

 ### Fuzzing Mode

-Pfcpsim is able to generate the malformed PFCP message, it can be used to explore the the potential vulnerabilities of the PFCP agents (UPF).
+Pfcpsim is able to generate malformed PFCP messages and can be used to explore the the potential vulnerabilities of PFCP agents (UPF).

 > Note:
 > PFCP fuzzer is developed by the [Ian Chen (free5GC team)](https://github.com/ianchen0119)
-> PFCP fuzzer has been used to test the UPF implementation of the free5GC project, and successfully found some vulnerabilities.
+> PFCP fuzzer was used to test the UPF implementation of the free5GC project, and successfully found some vulnerabilities.

 To use the PFCP fuzzer, we need to prepare the fuzzing environment first.
 The following steps show how to use the PFCP fuzzer.

 #### 1. Launch the UPF instance

-Pfcpsim support to test various UPF implementations.
+Pfcpsim supports to test various UPF implementations.
 You can choose the UPF implementation you want to test, and launch the UPF instance.

 #### 2. Change the configuration in `fuzz/ie_fuzz_test.go`